Antifa-Productions/antiNazi.org/README.md

 ### https://antinazi.org/ | antiNazi PWA
 - **antiNazi** is offline capable;

-### https://antinazi.org/lit | Classic Anarchist Literature PWA
-- **Classic Anarchist Literature**, while a PWA, requires network access.
-Getting it to function offline - when anyone can read the included literature offline.

 ### • How to read offline on iOS & within a Chromium App on desktop (Chromium requires a network connection):

 ***

  - 1) Open `https://antinazi.org` in Safari iOS / iPadOS / macOS (unsure about MacOS as I don't have a Mac - $$$$$$)
  - 2) Using the share function (the arrrow in the center of the address bar), add `antiNazi.org` to the homescreen.
  - 3) The PWA that was just "installed" via Safari is, of course, antiNazi.
-It's 100% offline capable, so one may read the included literature without a network connection whenever one feels like reading more of:
+It's 100% offline capable, so one may read the included literature without a network connection whenever one feels like so doing.
-  - a) <del>Thoreau, Goldman, De Cleyre, Proudhon</del>, and more.
-Works are rotated every two to three months; these require a network connection.

  - 4) Thank-you for choosing to read "antiNazi"! ♥️

 ***